Latent-Augmented Discrete Diffusion Models: Experimental setup

-For evaluation, we sample 128 sequences and vary the denoising budget using $\{8,16,32,64,128\}$ steps.
-Generative perplexity is measured by a fixed GPT-2 Large teacher; token entropy is computed from generated samples, as detailed in \Cref{app:metrics}.
+\paragraph{Evaluation protocol.} For evaluation, we sample $512$ sequences and vary the sampling budget in $\{1,2,4,8,16,32,64,128\}$ steps, as in the main text.
+Generative perplexity is measured under a fixed GPT-2 Large teacher \citep{radford2019language}.
+We also report token entropy computed from generated samples as detailed in \Cref{app:metrics}; in particular, \Cref{tab:lm1b-entropy-matched-flops} shows that our results do not exhibit entropic collapse under the reported settings, as entropy stays within 0.05 nats of MDLM at every matched-compute point.
+We also include per step sampling compute budget in \Cref{tab:gflops-per-step}.